- tophill.org (Rugby, Warwickshire, GB)

 - Co-mando.com

-- Festival of American Fiddle Tunes Port Townsend, Washington, second week of July
+- Festival of American Fiddle Tunes Port Townsend, Washington, the week of July 4th.

 - Kennaquhair for Doug Dieter's Universal String Tension Calculator